miso-lims/walkthroughs/0-original-walkthrough.md

 If you were able to log in to Geospiza LIMS, you already have the correct permissions and can proceed to logging in.
-If you are a new user, you will need to contact <helpdesk@oicr.on.ca> so that they put you into the appropriate Active Directory group, `MISO_ROLE_INTERNAL`.
+If you are a new user, you will need to contact <ithelpdesk@oicr.on.ca> so that they put you into the appropriate Active Directory group, `MISO_ROLE_INTERNAL`.

 1. Click on <a href="http://miso.gsi.oicr.on.ca"